futurewei-cloud/chogori-platform/src/k2/dto/README.md

 - Each component which wants to expose a DTO interface, should create a separate file here with its DTOs
 - The verbs used to access the interface should be added to the common verbs in MessageVerbs.h
+- For objects used in the JSON API HTTP server (see infrastructure/APIServer.h), to and from json methods need to be added.
+They are not needed for K2 RPCs so can otherwise be omitted.

 TODO: For now we keep all interfaces here.
 We should consider refactoring into internal/external